To answer this, we must define what we mean by “saved.” Under the New Covenant, we define it as being born again.

 Jer 31:33-34 But this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 No more shall every man teach his neighbor, and every man his brother, saying, ‘Know the LORD,’ for they all shall know Me, from the least of them to the greatest of them, says the LORD.
 For I will forgive their iniquity, and their sin I will remember no more.”

 While this covenant was made with Israel, they have not yet received it.
-But one day, God will fulfill his covenantal promises when believing Israel recognizes Jesus as their promised Messiah –the Rescuer promised in the Garden, and the King promised to come from the Davidic line.
-In the tribulation, the Seventieth Week of Daniel, Israel will recognize Jesus as their Messiah.
-After that seven-year period, Jesus will return and set up His kingdom of righteousness on earth.
-Jesus’ Bride, the Church, will reign with Him, and Israel will be the lead nation.
+But in the tribulation, the Seventieth Week of Daniel, believing Israel will recognize Jesus as their promised Messiah –the Rescuer who was promised in the Garden, the King promised to come from the Davidic line, and the perfect human sacrifice that could fully atone for sins past, present, and future.
+Then, God will fulfill his covenantal promises.
+Jesus will return and set up His kingdom of righteousness on earth with Israel as the lead nation and His Bride (the Church) reigning with Him.

 Salvation Before the Cross

-With that brief overview of God’s covenants, let’s note that none of the covenants promised eternal life at death.
+With that brief overview of God’s covenants, let’s note that none of the covenants Israel lived under promised eternal life at death.
 The people of Israel understood there would be life beyond the grave (Job 19:26-27, Ps 23:4,6, 2 Sam 12:23), but very little about it was revealed to them.

 So how, and especially when, were ancient people saved?